Most Beautiful Viennese Buildings: Art Nouveau Architecture in Vienna

 The Art Nouveau architecture gave us some pretty amazing landmarks.
 You just gotta love it!
-Vienna Secession, as the movement was known in Vienna, left a huge impact on the city’s architecture as we know it today, and it wouldn’t be possible without Joseph Maria Olbrich and Josef Hoffmann — the architects who were there to establish the movement, and Otto Wagner, who joined a bit later.
-In this blog post, we will show you some of the best-known and most popular Viennese Art Nouveau buildings from all around the city.
+Vienna Secession, as the movement was known in Vienna, left a huge impact on the city’s architecture as we know it today, and it wouldn’t be possible without Joseph Maria Olbrich and Josef Hoffmann.
+These two established the movement, well-known architect Otto Wagner joined a bit later.
+In this blog post, we show you some of the best-known and most popular buildings of Viennese Art Nouveau architecture from all around the city.

 Vienna Secession Building

-Naturally, we have to mention the very building where it all began, called just like the movement itself — Vienna Secession.
-The Secession building is an exhibition house built in 1897, that literally seceded from the artistic practices and customs of the time and opposed the antiquated styles taught at the art academy.
-The building itself, located near the Karlsplatz, was designed by one of the founders of the Secession movement — Joseph Maria Olbrich, who was trying to move towards a more sleek, utilitarian architecture.
+The very building where it all began, is called just like the movement itself.
+The Secession building is an exhibition house built in 1897, that seceded from the artistic practices and customs of the time and opposed the antiquated styles taught at the art academy.
+The building was designed by one of the founders of the Secessionist movement, Joseph Maria Olbrich.
+He aimed to move towards a more sleek, utilitarian architecture.
 Even though it was built as a simple, white cube, it still stands out in its surroundings.
-What makes this building so unique are its gold details, and especially the cupola on its top, which is the reason why the building is known as Krauthappl (cabbage head) among the locals.
+What makes this building so unique are its gold details, and especially the cupola on its top.
+This is the reason why the building is also known as Krauthappl (cabbage head) among the locals.

 Austrian Postal Savings Bank

-Another notable Viennese architect that belonged to this movement was Otto Wagner — he left such pretty buildings behind.
-In this blog post, we’ll mention a few of his buildings, but stay tuned until the very end — we have something new and exciting to share on this topic.
+Another notable member of the Viennese Art Nouveau architecure movement was Otto Wagner — he left such pretty buildings behind.
+In this blog post, we’ll mention a few of his buildings. but stay tuned until the very end when we will come back to Otto Wagner again.

 Church of St. Leopold

-Church of St. Leopold (Kirche am Steinhof) was also designed by Otto Wagner for the Steinhof Psychiatric Hospital, and it is considered to be one of the most important Art Nouveau churches in the world.
-Wagner believed that any building has to functionally serve those who will use it, and in this case, it was a challenging task to recognize the needs of this church’s users.
-The architect thought that the psychiatric patients deserved just as beautiful and functional space as someone who works in the Postal Bank building, so he designed this beautiful church.
+The church of St. Leopold (Kirche am Steinhof) was also designed by Otto Wagner for the Steinhof Psychiatric Hospital.
+It is considered to be one of the most important Art Nouveau churches in the world.
+Wagner believed that any building has to functionally serve those who will use it.
+In this case, it was a challenging task to recognize the needs of this church’s users.
+The architect thought that psychiatric patients deserved just as beautiful and functional spaces as someone working in the Postal Bank building.
 This church’s façade is covered with marble plates held in place with copper bolts and topped with a unique dome of copper and gold.

 The Ankerhaus on Graben Street is a Viennese building associated with two famous architects — Otto Wagner, who designed it, and Friedensreich Hundertwasser, an architect and artist who once had a studio in the building.
-This building was commissioned by the Anker Insurance Company, today operating under the name “Helvetia”, and they still occupy a part of the building.
-This was the first time Wagner created a multifunctional building, with the shop space on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
+This building was commissioned by the Anker Insurance Company.
+Today they are operating under the name “Helvetia” and still occupy a part of the building.
+This was the first time Wagner created a multifunctional building.
+The shop space was on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
 The rooftop might be its best feature, and it gives an amazing view of the city.

-The Anker Insurance Company also commissioned the famous Anheruhr — an Art Nouveau mechanical clock on Hoher Markt, in the heart of the old Vienna.
-This large gilded clock, designed by the painter and sculptor Franz Matsch, shows 12 different figures crossing the bridge slowly, and each hour it plays organ music in the background.
-The Anker Insurance commissioned this clock in the time of their expansion, and it is said that it shows the importance of life insurance.
-If you look carefully, on the top of the clock, you will see the figures which represent “life” and “death”, which makes the former statement quite clear.
+The Anker Insurance Company also commissioned the famous Ankeruhr — an Art Nouveau mechanical clock at Hoher Markt, in the heart of downtown Vienna.
+This large gilded clock, designed by painter and sculptor Franz Matsch, shows 12 different figures crossing the bridge slowly, and each hour it plays organ music in the background.
+The Anker Insurance commissioned this clock at the time of their expansion, and it is said that it symbolizes the importance of life insurance.
+If you look carefully, you will see two figures on top of the clock who represent life and death, which makes the former statement quite clear.

 Villa Wagner I

 Did you know that Otto Wagner married twice and that he built a villa for each of his wives?
-The first villa was for Josefine Domhart, and it was supposed to be a summer house, but the family ended up living there all year round.
+The first villa was for Josefine Domhart was supposed to be a summer house.
+Anyways, the family ended up living there all year round.
 The house is Palladian in style, with four iconic Neo-Classical columns at the entrance.
 Details on the railing and façade show that the architecture was going through a change, which resulted in the Art Nouveau style.

 Villa Wagner II